AhmedRaafat14/apiplatform-users-auth/README.md

         stateless: true
         anonymous: true
     ```
-    * Now, let is assume that we need everything generated by the api-platform to not work without JWT token, meaning without authenticated user the api shouldn't return anything.
+    * Now, let us assume that we need everything generated by the api-platform to not work without JWT token, meaning without authenticated user the api shouldn't return anything.
     So will update the "main" part configs to be like this:
     ```yaml
     # api/config/packages/security.yaml